Mohammed Qasim

 Mohammed Qasim (born 3 August 1991) is a Pakistani-born cricketer who played for the United Arab Emirates national cricket team.
 He made his first-class debut for the United Arab Emirates against Scotland in the 2015–17 ICC Intercontinental Cup on 9 August 2016.
 On 20 September 2016 he scored the most runs for the Emirates Cricket Board XI team against the West Indies in a T20 tour match.
-He made his List A debut for United Arab Emirates in their three-match series against Oman in October 2016.
+He made his List A debut in the UAE's three-match series against Oman in October 2016.

 He made his Twenty20 International (T20I) debut for the United Arab Emirates against Afghanistan on 14 December 2016.
-He made his One Day International (ODI) debut for the United Arab Emirates against Scotland on 24 January 2017.
+He made his One Day International (ODI) debut against Scotland on 24 January 2017.